 Incurred the displeasure of Tokugawa Ieyasu in the "Battle of Sekigahara" and was sealed off from Hitachi Mito 540,000 to Dewa Akita 200,000.
 He himself was a man who made Ieyasu say, "It's too strong to be lawful."
 It is said that he did not forget his gratitude to Ishida Mitsunari.
 After participate in the Osaka Winter Battle as Tokugawa , Satake's Bushō made a big contribution to the victory.
 Because of the strong trust from Tokugawa Shognate, despite the fact that it was prohibited in principle to have a supporting castle by the "One Country-Castle Ordinance" promulgated in 1615, Satake added three castles in addition to Kubota Castle, Yokote Castle and Ōdate Castle.

+It was a simplistic construction built with only earthworks and moats, using almost no stone walls, main keep as well as the triple tower.
 This castle in Nawabari, which has a wide and deep water moat in three folds and an elevated earthworks, may contain the pride of Satake Yoshinobu,who is good at earthen castles.
 It is famous for being built mainly on large embankments.

 The current corner tower "Osumi Yagura" has been rebuilt to commemorate the 100th anniversary of the municipal organization in 1989.
 The former one was a double tower, but it has a double fourth floor with an additional observation deck.